cipher-saif/secure-password-manager/README.md

 ## Overview

-Secure Vault is a lightweight, offline password manager built with Python and Streamlit.
+Password Vault is a lightweight, offline password manager built with Python and Streamlit.
 Every credential is encrypted using AES-256 CBC before being written to disk — your master password is never stored, only a PBKDF2-derived key hash is used for verification.

 Your data never leaves your machine.